 For those with older tubs looking for parts.

-Walk in tubs are also manufactured in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades before going out of business, under the direct sales franchise names of Premier Care and Seabridge Bathing.
+Walk in tubs are also made in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades before going out of business, under the direct sales franchise names of Premier Care (ending in 2016) and Seabridge Bathing.
 Seabridge Bathing closed their doors in 2013.
 Premier Care in 2016.
 Their manufacturers are still in business making these tubs for those looking for parts.
-Gainsborough is also a specialty bath lift manufacturer.

 Welcome everyone to our new video series please click the video banner below to see all our videos.

 There comes a time when many senior citizens realize just how dangerous it is getting in and out of a standard bathtub, and we often hear about their accidents.
 That situation arose for me lately and I started to investigate the whole walk in tub business.
 It seems that every time you turn the television or radio on you see ads for them.
 I began a research program and found some vast differences in quality and price.
 Read more..

 The standard manufacture warranty on a walk-in tub is two years.
 However, certain items like pumps, door seals or the tub structure may be extended past this period.
 Over the past number of years to justify higher pricing and remain competitive some companies are pushing Limited Lifetime Warranties ….(What is a Limited Lifetime Warranty? …click to read more).
 Read more..

 Tile is a friendlier choice for the environment and has been used for thousands of years for good reason!